The best cordless water flosser available.

 I wouldn’t want a smaller water tank.
 It makes it tricky to complete a thorough clean on 1 fill of the tank.
 You have to refill.
-This is why I generally recommend staying away from models like the Fairywill 5020A.
-It has a reservoir capacity of 150ml.

 You can fill the tank via the hinged door on the outside.
 Or you can detach the water tank completely from the flosser.
 To do so, you need to slide the switch on the bottom of the flosser to unlock it.
 You then pull the tank away from the main body.

 At the top of the unit is a hole into which you can pour any water or mouthwash you might want to use.